Ghulam Rabbani Agro

 Ghulam Rabbani Agro (5 November 1933 – 18 January 2010; غلام رباني آگرو) was a Pakistani writer and a prominent name of Sindhi literature.
-He is the pioneer of revised-era of Sindhi short story in post-partition era.
+He was a pioneer of revised-era of Sindhi short story in the post-partition era.
 His literary career though started with Sindhi short story took many turns whereby he contributed a number of literary and scholarly articles on varied topics including history of Sindhi language, culture, religion, biographies of prominent personalities, and many more.

 Personal life

 Background

 Ghulam Rabbani Agro was born on 5 November 1933, in village Muhammad Khan Agro of district Nausheharo Feroze, Sindh.
 His father was a prominent educationist of his time and therefore contributed towards his literary grooming in the early years of his life.
 Ghulam Rabbani Agro acquired his primary education from the local schools, and then proceeded to SMA College Karachi, where he completed his B.A in English Literature in 1957.